Getting PrEP at PULSE CLINICS

 Twice a year we’ll run a blood test to check your kidneys and liver.

 It’s important to confirm your HIV status (that you are HIV negative, of course!) and check your kidney function for regular monitoring.
-Make sure you send us a copy of passport and lab results from your doctor or your labs or send us prescription from your doctor.
-We’ll re-check your results, then we can provide you 3 to 6 month’s supply each time.
+Send us a copy of passport and lab results from your doctor or your labs or just send us prescription from your doctor.
+We’ll re-check your results, then we can provide you 3 to 6 month’s supply each time through buy PrEP online service.

 How you take PrEP depends on 1.
 How often do you have sex 2.
 Do you plan to have sex well in advance?